vcc-csc212/sp21-archive/_docs/labs/lab-11/lab-11.md

 #### Requirements {#reqs}
 Your goal for this lab is to complete the following tasks **in order**:

-1. Diagram the following operations:
+1. Diagram the following operations for a min heap:
    - insert: 5, 3, 7, 2 , 4, 6, 8
    - remove_min
    - delete: 4